Hospitality Management (HOSM)

 HOSM 1600.
 Restaurant Management.
 Units: 3

 The principles of restaurant management and foodservice operations with particular attention to safety, sanitation, hygiene and cleanliness standards.
 Topics include menu planning, concept development, food production methods, procurement, budgeting and cost control analysis.
-The Food Protection Manager certification exam will be taught and assessed in this course.
-Formerly MKTG 1600.
+This course will teach and assess the Food Protection Manager certification exam.
+Offered as HOSM 1600 and MKTG 1600, students may not receive credit for both.

 This course includes the management of hotels, clubs, casinos, and resort properties in the areas of operations, customer service delivery, technology, property maintenance, and quality assurance.
 Front desk, rooms division, human resources, concierge, banquet, facilities, sales and marketing, and other departments will be reviewed.
 Tourism topics include destination marketing, itinerary planning, global travel, and intercultural communications that are the prerequisites for the annual study abroad to Italy during spring break.
-Formerly MKTG 2500.
+Offered as HOSM 2500 and MKTG 2500, students may not receive credit for both.

 HOSM 4500.
 Hotel Operations Tactics and Strategies.
 Units: 3